node-red-contrib-advanced-pid-controller 1.0.1

 Advanced PID Controller for Node-RED

 This project provides a versatile and user-friendly PID (Proportional-Integral-Derivative) controller package for Node-RED.
-It began as a fork of node-red-contrib-easy-pid-controller
+It began as a fork of node-red-contrib-easy-pid-controller and has been significantly enhanced with advanced features for more flexible process control.

 The package includes the main Advanced PID Controller node and several Companion Nodes to make building control flows intuitive and clean, especially for beginners.